10 Places to Sell Used Music Equipment

-Sweetwater has one goal: to provide musicians an easy way to buy and sell used musical instruments.
+Sweetwater aims to provide musicians an easy way to buy and sell used musical instruments.

-Moreover, Sweetwater focuses on creating a community of musicians, where they can connect with each other.
+Moreover, Sweetwater focuses on creating a community of musicians with whom they can connect.

-And to support their goals, the company doesn’t charge any listing or selling fee.
-This is a great thing when you want to get most out of your used gear.
+And to support its goals, the company doesn’t charge any listing or selling fee.
+This is great when you want to get the most out of your used gear.

 Best Places To Sell Used Music Equipment Fast

 Music Go Round will purchase your old music equipment directly.
-This means you can get cash for your item in the fastest way possible, without waiting for a buyer to appear.
+This means you can get cash for your item the fastest way possible without waiting for a buyer to appear.

 No matter what music equipment you have, the company will accept it.
 Just visit any of the Music Go Round stores in your location to get an instant quote for your item.

 And the great part?
-If you accept the offer, you’ll get paid by check immediately, on-site.
+If you accept the offer, you’ll get paid on-site by check.